Robert-96/dezmereanrobert.com/content/posts/github-actions-for-hugo.md

 Your site should now be published!
 When you push changes to your repository, the GitHub Action will automatically deploy them for you.

-Refer to the official documentation for [further information](https://gohugo.io/hosting-and-deployment/hosting-on-github/).
+Refer to the official Hugo documentation for [further information](https://gohugo.io/hosting-and-deployment/hosting-on-github/).

 ## Use a custom domains